 SDF is currently sponsoring over 75 inspiring and important documentaries, collaborating closely on getting these projects funded, made, and seen.

-Each year, SDF is proud to award more than 20 cash grants to filmmakers telling stories that fully represent the complexity and nuance of the American South.
+Each year, SDF is proud to award 20 cash grants to filmmakers telling stories they are connected to, that fully represent the complexity and nuance of the American South.

 Fresh Docs is SDF’s free, monthly, work-in-progress screening series.
 These screenings give SDF filmmakers an opportunity to show their work fresh from the edit suite, and receive constructive feedback on story, structure, and characters from a diverse audience.
 As a result, not only do our artists make better films, but SDF grows documentary audiences by engaging them meaningfully in the creative process.